mistydemeo/tigerbrew/share/doc/homebrew/Interesting-Taps-&-Branches.md

 # Interesting Taps & Branches
 A Tap is homebrew-speak for a git repository containing extra formulae.
-Homebrew has the capability to add (and remove) multiple taps to your local installation with the `brew tap` and `brew untap` command.
+Tigerbrew has the capability to add (and remove) multiple taps to your local installation with the `brew tap` and `brew untap` command.
 Type `man brew` in your Terminal.
-The main repository https://github.com/Homebrew/homebrew often called "Homebrew/homebrew" is always built-in.
+The main repository https://github.com/mistydemeo/tigerbrew often called "mistydemeo/tigerbrew" is always built-in.

 ## Main Taps